+The course satisfies academic requirements for admission to practice.
 The number of students who can be accepted in the course will be limited.
 In selecting students for admission, the Faculty will have regard to all relevant circumstances, including academic performance, reasons for selecting this form of study, employment, circumstances of hardship, reason for seeking degree, and facilities for library work and study.